-This intelligently designed body features extensive controls and improved sensitivity, making it ideal for capturing wildlife and all the action of the great outdoors.
+This intelligently designed digital camera features extensive controls and improved sensitivity, making it ideal for wildlife photography and capturing all the action of the great outdoors.
 The updated AF system makes it easier to snap moments in motion, and the 20.8-megapixel CMOS sensor means your bird photos are going to be sharp and beautiful.
 We also love the touch screen — it makes it easy to adjust settings while you’re busy shooting.

 If you’re on the hunt for a pro-level camera that is weather-sealed and optimized for action photography, look no further than the 7D Mark II.
 Many photographers love this for action and sports photography, which means you can capture every minuscule movement of the birds when you’re out shooting.
 The extensive ISO range provides incredible color in all lighting scenarios, meaning you can capture incredible animal photos morning, noon, and night.
 This rugged camera makes an amazing birding companion.

-Any of the 600mm f/4 lenses from Canon would be a showstopping addition to any bird photography kit.
-The top-of-the-line design delivers truly outstanding images with world-class sharpness, contrast, and color.
-The Optical Image Stabilization ensures crisp images without extensive blurring, as well.
+Any of the 600mm f/4 lenses from Canon would be a showstopping addition to any bird photographer’s kit.
+The top-of-the-line design delivers truly outstanding image quality.
+The long focal length delivers world-class sharpness, contrast, and color - even when photographing small birds.
+The Optical Image Stabilization ensures crisp, high-quality images without extensive blurring, as well.
 Plus, the large aperture coupled with the narrow 4°11" angle of view means that these lenses are able to produce the very highest magnifications with the required fast shutter speeds, making them ideal for capturing quick-moving animals like birds.